donmccurdy/glTF-Transform/CONTRIBUTING.md

 ### Documentation

-Documentation and examples are written in JSDoc comments on the relevant classes and methods, processed with [TypeDoc](https://typedoc.org/), and rendered to a custom TypeDoc theme.
+Documentation and examples are written in JSDoc comments on the relevant classes and methods, processed with [greendoc](https://github.com/donmccurdy/greendoc), and rendered to a custom static site.
 Additions and clarification are welcome, and examples may be added inline alongside class documentation.
 Certain JSDoc tags have notable meanings within this project:

 - `@internal` methods and classes are (1) hidden from documentation, and (2) not included in